binhnguyennus/awesome-scalability/README.md

 #### If you have an incomming System Design interview :ocean:
 > Look at some [interview notes](#interview) and [real-world architectures with completed diagrams](#architectures) to get a comprehensive view before designing your system on whiteboard.
 You can check some [talks](#talks) of engineers from tech giants to know how they build, scale, and optimize their systems.
 There are some selected [books](#books) for you (most of them are free)!
 Good luck :four_leaf_clover:

+#### If you are building your dream team :ferris_wheel:
+> The goal of scaling team is not growing team size but increasing team output and value.
+The [organization](#organization) section shows how tech companies scale their teams in various aspects: hiring, management, organization, culture, communication.

 #### Community Power :mountain_cableway::aerial_tramway::mountain_cableway:

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).